 The Big Idea

 By developing creative for 500+ retail stores nationwide, an engaging web experience and social/email content geared to drive awareness, we have blown all benchmarks and expectations out of the water.
-Among nearly 500 submissions, the following are two incredible examples of epic stories:
+Among over 700 submissions, the following are two incredible examples of epic stories:

-Furthermore, we recently closed submissions for 2017 and have already amassed more than 12 million impressions with a 96% positive sentiment around the brand and campaign, unheard of in this category.
+Furthermore, upon the close of submissions for 2017, we amassed more than 12 million impressions with a 96% positive sentiment around the brand and campaign, unheard of in this category.